hashicorp/terraform-provider-dns/docs/resources/ns_record_set.md

 ### Read-Only

-- `id` (String) Always set to the fully qualified domain name of the record set
+- `id` (String) Always set to the fully qualified domain name of the record set.

 ## Import